Psi Chi Honor Society

 - If you're interested in attending a psychology graduate program, the Academic Advising Resource Library includes excellent guidebooks such as Getting In: A Step-by-Step Plan for Gaining Admission to Graduate School in Psychology, the Insider's Guide to Graduate Programs in Clinical and Counseling Psychology, and more.

-- If you're interested in attending graduate school or a professional program in another field, you might start looking for graduate school guidebooks in the Career Development Center Resource Library or the Wells Career Reference Collection or in the IU Libraries.
+- If you're interested in attending graduate school or a professional program in another field, you might start looking for graduate school guidebooks in the Wells Career Reference Collection or in the IU Libraries.

 Virtually all graduate programs will ask you to submit a personal statement.
 Your statement should address your experience, skills, and abilities relevant to succeeding in the graduate program of your choice.
 It should reveal your ultimate career goals and should also address the quality of fit between you and the specific graduate program to which the statement is being addressed.